The images of the Cuban exodus are unforgettable.

 Twice in two decades, Cuban leader Fidel Castro opened wide the gates to his island and allowed disaffected Cubans to leave en masse for the United States.
 But the floodgates were never really closed throughout his decades in power.

-Cubans paid smugglers and some ended up dead, the overloaded boats overturned in high seas.
+Cubans paid smugglers — and some ended up dead, the overloaded boats overturned on the high seas.
 A few hijacked planes.
 Three men were executed in Havana after they attempted to commandeer a ferry to Florida.
 Thousands traveled to Latin America and Europe, then made their way to America.

 For Castro, the flights of so many of his countrymen were international embarrassments, but also a way to unload tens of thousands of unhappy Cubans clamoring for change and a better life than his communist regime could afford them.

 In South Florida, the turbulent exodus came at a time of great social stress.
-At the dawn of the 1980s, Miami was riddled with violence: Colombian drug lords openly fought cocaine wars on the streets; and blacks protested police brutality and their lack of access to economic and political power.
+At the dawn of the 1980s, Miami was riddled with violence: Colombian drug lords openly fought cocaine wars on the streets, and African Americans protested police brutality and their lack of access to economic and political power.

 Branded escoria, scum, by Castro and now faced with the stigma of criminals among them, the Mariel refugees quickly became a flash point of the discontent in South Florida and the nation.
 For many Cuban exiles who had come earlier in more gradual waves, it was a shock to coexist with a generation raised under communism.

 When the balsero crisis in 1994 threatened to become “another Mariel,” the Clinton administration ended the traditional U.S. welcome for all Cubans and ordered the Coast Guard to interdict the refugees in the high seas and ship them to Guantánamo.